dtoczala/IBM_Watson_DevOps/README.md

 ## Contents

-This project consists of a couple of Python modules.
-One is for common DevOps operations that will be performed with IBM Watson components and services.
-One is more of an "example" of Python code that we use to test out these Python DevOps operations.
+This project consists of a large Python notebook.
+This notebook can be copied and run (once you have modified it for yourself.
+It is probably best if you brek it into pieces, as one of the cells should be pulled into it's own _IBM_CogDevOps.py_ file and then can be imported into any project.
+The remainder of the code is more of an "example" of Python code that we use to test out these Python DevOps operations.

 ### The Example project

-The example project is called _SampleProject.py_.
+The example project is called _Cognitive\_DevOps\_Main.ipynb_.
 It uses the IBM_Watson_DevOps module.

 ### The Common DevOps Module